st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/documentatioin/AddingAnAlteration.md

 # Quick Guide to Adding an Alteration in Settings (Part 2.1)

-This part of the documentation tackles how to update the python sorting script, focusing on the alterations part.
+This part of the documentation tackles how to update the Python sorting script, focusing on the alterations part.

 ## Step 1